cloudify-cosmo/docs.getcloudify.org/content/manager/delete-blueprint.md

 Deleting a blueprint removes its model from the database and deletes its resources from the fileserver.
 Deleting a blueprint does not delete the deployments created from that blueprint or resources of those deployments.

-To delete a blueprint run the following command.
+To delete a blueprint from the CLI, run:

     {{< gsHighlight  bash >}}
     cfy blueprints delete [OPTIONS] BLUEPRINT_ID
     {{< /gsHighlight >}}

-To delete a blueprint from the Cloudify Web interface, on the Blueprints widget, click **Delete** on the relevant blueprint.
+    The delete options are:

-While you deleting a blueprint you can also:
+    -v, --verbose - Show verbose output.
+You can supply this up to three times, for example -vvv.

-Show verbose output.
-You can supply this up to three times (i.e. -vvv) by using -v, —verbose flag.
+    -t, --tenant-name - Specify the tenant where the blueprint in stored.
+(Default: current tenant)

-Choose The name of the tenant of the deployment.
-If not specified, the current tenant will be used by using -t, --tenant-name flag.
+To delete a blueprint from the Cloudify Web interface, go to the Blueprints widget and click **Delete** on the relevant blueprint.

 ![Delete blueprint]({{< img "manager/delete_blueprint.png" >}})